ornate-lemon-horse/deep-dream-bird-final-project/docs/index.md

 ## Related Work

-The training data that I used was the Bird Project classifer data from the computer vision class.
+The training data that I used was the Bird Project classifer data from the computer vision class, first resized to 128x128.
 I used the same model as I did then, a pre-trained Inception_v4 network from the `timm` library.

 Some inspiration for scoring the model was taken from a TensorFlow blog post on deep dreams: [https://www.tensorflow.org/tutorials/generative/deepdream](https://www.tensorflow.org/tutorials/generative/deepdream)